primorio/landing/README.md

 ## Environment Configuration

-For email notifications to work, you need to create a `.env.local` file in the root directory with the following SMTP configuration:
+For email notifications and Strapi blog integration to work, you need to create a `.env.local` file in the root directory with the following configuration:

 ```bash
 # SMTP Configuration for Email Notifications